tapilab/is-rbabayan/docs/Proposal.md

 ##How?

+	Immigrants are those twitter accounts who have had a change in their location of the tweets to a location within the United States from another country.
+	Calculate the duration of residence in the United States.
-	Immigration duration: being in the new country at least 3 month or more. check for immigrants in past two years. (immigrated in past two years) check users who have tweets in past two years.
+	Check for immigrants in past two years. (immigrated in past two years) Check users who have tweets in past two years.
 If they have tweets from the destination country for 3 months or more, consider them as immigrants.
 We should save that user for sentiment analysis.
+The reason that the 3 months period is chosen is becuase of the fact that most of the tourist type visas have a maximum of 3-month length.
+This would help us to avoid identifyint tourists as immigrants.

 ##How much data?